1. What is Reverse VAT?

 HMRC has stated that it will apply a light touch in dealing with any errors made in the first 6 months of the new legislation, as long as a business is trying to comply with the new legislation and has acted in good faith.

 Any errors need be corrected as soon as possible, as the longer under declared or overcharged sums remain outstanding, the more difficult it may be to correct or recover them.

 Penalties will only be considered if a businesses is deliberately taking advantage of the changes.

-✓ Identify which of your contracts will be subject to Reverse VAT which will be:
+✓ Identify which of your contracts will be subject to Reverse VAT:

 - Where you are supplying construction services to anyone other than an End User

 - Where a VAT-registered business is supplying you with construction services and you are not an End User

-✓ Identify which of your clients and customers is an End User and ask them to confirm that in writing
+✓ Identify which of your clients are End Users and ask them to confirm this in writing

-✓ Let your commercial clients and customers know you are aware of Reverse VAT and will invoice them as appropriate and remind them of your payment terms as cash flow will be increasingly important
+✓ Let your commercial clients know that you are aware of Reverse VAT and will invoice them as appropriate and remind them of your payment terms as cash flow will be increasingly important

-✓ Update your terms and conditions for domestic clients and consumers
+✓ Update your terms and conditions for domestic consumers

 ✓ Contact your sub-contractors and suppliers of construction services to make sure they aware of Reverse VAT and the impact it may have on their cash flow

 ✓ Check your accounting systems and software can deal with Reverse VAT

 ✓ Update your template invoices to refer to Reverse VAT where appropriate

 ✓ Check you can log in to your VAT online account

 ✓ Ensure all your relevant staff are familiar with Reverse VAT and how it will operate

 23. Information that must be included on Invoices